Chapter 3:

 “We have three soldiers being treated for dark burns right now!
 Don’t give me 'best outcome’”

 “It was going to happen no matter what.
 It was a hostage situation.
-The moment those cloaked figures hear any interference, they are going to kill everyone.
+The moment those cloaked figures heard any interference, they were going to kill everyone.
 There was no way to enter the weapons shop quietly, especially with that ringing bell at the door.
-Unfortunately, the burning and screams of the patrons being attacked was the perfect cover to mute our own infiltration in.
-It was was literally our opening into the shop.”
+Unfortunately, the screams of the patrons being attacked was the perfect cover to mute our own infiltration.
+It was literally the perfect opening to the shop.”

-“If you got your ass going earlier, we would avoid these casualties.
-Would you be happy if I burned your house to the ground, and a mage start pouring water on the remains of your charred family?”
+“If you got there earlier, we would have avoided these casualties.
+Would you be happy if I burned your house to the ground, and a mage started pouring water on the remains of your charred family?”

 “I don’t have family here.
 I got nothing to lose.”